Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors: Introduction

+If the mean function is unknown, then a natural approach to covariance estimation is to obtain a consistent estimator for the mean function first and then apply methods for (nonparametric) covariance estimation with a known mean.
+Unfortunately, ignoring dependence on the error process hinders the estimation of $f$.

-Obviously, having a consistent estimator of $f$ would deliver a reasonable estimator of $r$.
-Unfortunately, it is impossible to get a consistent estimator of $f$ from a single replication without accounting for $r$ as shown in \cite{Hart:1986}.
-Consider a time series of hourly loads (kW) for a US utility (grey line in Figure \ref{fig:intro}), described in detail in Section \ref{sec:examples}.
+To exemplify the problem, consider a time series of hourly loads (kW) for a US utility (grey line in Figure \ref{fig:intro}), described in detail in Section \ref{sec:examples}.
 This process has clear seasonal effects over years and possibly over weeks and days.
-These deterministic effects can be modelled by a smooth function $f$.
-If no parametric assumptions on $f$ is made and errors are treated as i.i.d., then all standard non-parametric estimators of $f$ are heavily affected by the ignored dependence in the errors.
-In particular, automatic selectors of the smoothing parameter (e.g., cross-validation) choose a biased smoothing parameter leading to a nearly interpolating estimator in case of positively correlated $\{\epsilon_i\}_{i=1}^n$; see the left plot in Figure \ref{fig:intro}.
+These deterministic effects can be modelled by a function $f$.
+If no parametric assumptions on $f$ is made and errors are treated as i.i.d., then all standard nonparametric estimators of $f$ are heavily affected by the ignored dependence in the errors.
+In particular, automatic selectors of the smoothing parameter (e.g., by cross-validation) choose a biased smoothing parameter leading to a nearly interpolating estimator in case of positively correlated $\{\epsilon_i\}_{i=1}^n$; see the black line on the left plot in Figure \ref{fig:intro}.
 This problem has been known for several decades; for an overview see \cite{Opsomer:2001}.
-Since then, many approaches have been suggested for regression with dependent errors.
-The basic idea is to take smoothing parameter selection criteria that are geared towards independent data, and modify them to take into account the dependence in the errors.